Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 # Initialize Your Project

 When you initialize a kubebuilder project, the framewok will create an entire golang application for you with many files ready to be modified.
-The init command take several flags, for now we'll specify a _domain_ which makes up part of the _group_ name of your CRD.
-You'll also need a _repo_, which becomes your golang module path.
+The `init` command take several flags, for now we'll specify a _domain_ which makes up part of the _group_ name of your CRD.
+It will also need a _repo_, which becomes the golang module path for your new project.

 ```bash
 $ mkdir my-weather-app-crd